 The HTML search form is pretty basic.
 A single text box and a submit button.
-What server side code you use to call the stored procedure is irrelevant.
+What server-side code you use to call the stored procedure is irrelevant.
 ASP.NET, Classic ASP, PHP – it is all good.
-The server side code will call the search stored procedure.
+The server-side code will call the search stored procedure.

 Two Temp Tables

 The search stored procedure will have two temp tables: #searchWords and #searchResults.
 The purpose of #searchWords is to chop up any search phrase into individual words and then record their position.
-Later that position will be used to order search results, which more weight being placed on the first and second word in a search query.
-The #searchResults table are the results being returned to the web page.
+Later that position will be used to order search results, which more weight being placed on the first and second words in a search query.
+The #searchResults table is the results being returned to the web page.

 CREATE TABLE #searchWords ( word VARCHAR(100), position INT ) CREATE TABLE #searchResults ( url VARCHAR(100), title VARCHAR(100), longDesc VARCHAR(MAX), quality TINYINT, score INT )

 Splitting Search Phrases

 For this functionality, I found some code on StackOverflow that did the job.
 The SplitWordList user-defined function by Terrapin works perfectly.
 If the user places the search term inside quotes, I do not call the SplitWordFunction and inside enter the entire phrase as one row in the #searchWords table.

 INSERT INTO #searchWords SELECT word, position FROM SplitWordList(@searchString)

 For the actual search, I used the Count String Occurrence Function.
 The search words are compared first against the article title and then the content itself.